 Higher-Level TVE The higher-level TVE can be classified into two strata of junior colleges and colleges of technology/universities of science & technology.
 Junior Colleges The junior colleges consists of two-year and five-year junior colleges.
-The two-year junior colleges have regular day-time programs and evening (continuing education) programs.
-Five-year junior colleges, on the other hand, are day programs only.
-Two-year junior colleges admit students who have diploma (or equivalency) from senior vocational high schools and comprehensive high schools; the five-year junior colleges, on the other hand, admit students with diploma (or equivalency) from junior high schools.
+The two-year junior colleges have regular day-time programs and evening (continuing education) programs; five-year junior colleges, however, are day programs only.
+Two-year junior colleges admit students who have a diploma (or equivalency) from senior high school professional groups or comprehensive high school vocational programs.
 In either case, students from junior colleges receive an Associate Degree upon graduation.
 The currently available 16 departments include industrial work, business, healthcare, marine, language, domestic science, tourism, culinary, etc. The programs use credit system by semester; each school may create its own curriculum according to its special features and directions.
 The five-year junior college students are required to complete 220 credit hours to graduate, while students in two-year junior colleges are required to complete 80 credit hours.
 Instructors in these schools are appointed following the same process as universities, but experienced internship practice from the industries may also be recruited as instructors through Regulations Regarding the Selection and Appointment of Specialized Technical Personnel at Junior Colleges.
 Junior college graduates may choose to start their own business, seek employment, or to continue education through two-year or four-year programs at universities/colleges of technology, or to take test to become transfer students to regular, non-TVE universities/colleges.
 Graduates also have the option of obtaining employment for a period of time and then return to higher education as In-Service Education students.

 Colleges of Technology and Universities of Science & Technology Colleges of technology and universities of science and technology were both established following the University Act which was legislated for cultivating highly professional and practical talents.
-Colleges of technology and universities of technology are both allowed to offer associate, bachelor's, and master's degrees; and universities of technology may offer Ph.D. degrees.
+Colleges of technology and universities of technology are both authorised to offer associate, bachelor, master, and Ph.D. degrees.
 The academic requirements for associate degree as well as the sources of students are the same as that of Special Skill schools.
 Bachelor's degrees are offered through four-year and two-year programs at universities/colleges of technology, both in turn are segmented into day program, continuing education program, and through Colleges of Continuing and Extension Education program (two-year).
-Each school may set its own admission requirements in terms of work experience and seniority at work, etc. for its In-Service Education student programs.
-In terms of student sources, the four-year programs and two-year junior colleges admit students from senior vocational high schools, comprehensive high schools (or equivalency), the two-year programs admit students from two-year or five-year junior colleges (or equivalency).
+Each school may set its own admission requirements in terms of work experience and seniority at work, etc., for its In-Service Education student programs.
+The four-year programs and two-year junior colleges admit students from vocational schools and comprehensive high schools (or equivalency), the two-year programs admit students from two-year or five-year junior colleges (or equivalence).
 Students who finish two-year or five-year programs would be granted bachelor degrees.

 In terms of curriculum, both two-year and five-year programs use credit system by semester.
 Four-year programs require student to complete 128 credit hours to graduate while the requirement for two-year programs is 72 credit hours.
 For graduation, the master's degree program students are required to complete 24 credit hours and a thesis, and the Ph.D. students must complete at least 18 credit hours and a dissertation.
 Instructors in these schools are recruited following the same process as universities, but professionals with enterprise-related and practical experiences may also be recruited as instructors through Employment Guidelines for Professional Technicians Teaching at Universities.